Free Will and Willing Change

 Do you want to do things differently or the same?
 Why?

-You’re a brilliantly complex system doing the best it can with the information it has, for now.
+You’re a brilliantly complex system doing the best it can with the information it has—for now.
 As my hero Maya Angelou famously said, “When you know better, you do better.”

 Free will is… complicated.
-But here’s the good news: When we bring questions and meaning into our daily behaviors and actions we step deeper into our own sense of agency.
-"With practice, a mindful state becomes a mindful trait."
-Ode to my psychology guru, Dr. Dan Siegel.
+But here’s the good news: when we bring questions and meaning into our daily behaviors and actions, we step deeper into our own sense of agency.
+“With practice, a mindful state becomes a mindful trait.”
+(Ode to my psychology guru, Dr. Dan Siegel.)

 Call it paradoxical.
 Call it neuroscience meets existential unraveling.
-Or call it just a Tuesday in my office.
+Or just call it a Tuesday in my office.

 So, as they say, dear friend, set yourself (and your “will”) free.